Built-in wall oven in a modern kitchen

 What is the difference between fan convection and true convection?

 Fan convection moves heated air around the cavity using a fan.
-True convection adds a dedicated heating element surrounding the fan, so the air being circulated is actively heated to a consistent temperature rather than just moved around.
+True convection adds a dedicated heating element surrounding the fan, so the air being circulated is actively heated to a consistent temperature rather than just redistributed.
 True convection produces more even heat distribution, which matters most for baking.
-This oven uses fan convection without the dedicated element.
+The Thermomate uses fan convection without a dedicated element.

-ThermoMate is a newer, smaller brand compared to Samsung or GE.
+Thermomate is a newer, smaller brand compared to Samsung or GE.
 The warranty coverage is standard, but long-term parts availability is less certain than with established manufacturers.
-For a rental property or a situation where lower upfront cost is the priority, it is an acceptable trade-off.
-For a primary home kitchen you plan to use for many years, the established brands provide more confidence.
+For a rental property or a situation where lower upfront cost is the priority, it's an acceptable trade-off.
+For a primary kitchen you plan to use for many years, the established brands provide more confidence.